rockstor/rockstor-doc/features.rst

 * Resize pools online, thin provision or over provision according to your needs.

-* Export shares via NFS, SMB, and AFP protocols
+* Export shares via NFS, SMB, SFTP, and AFP protocols

 * Create snapshots for shares instantly or schedule snapshots to be created periodically.